The-Microservice-Dungeon/decisionlog/_decisions/conventions-for-rest-return-codes.md

 ## Viable Options

-* HTTP status codes are defacto standard.
+* HTTP status codes are defacto standard for REST calls.

 ## Alternatives not seriously considered